-Varies from weeks to months; most infections are chronic.Infection is generally continuous when animals graze on pasture (ruminants) or are kept in infected housing (pigs).On pasture, infection may be subject to seasonal variations.
+Varies from weeks to months; most infections are chronic.Infection is generally continuous when/if animals are on pasture (ruminants and poultry) and/or are kept in infected housing (poultry and pigs).On pasture, infection may be subject to seasonal variations.

 In the absence of control measures, mortality can be high, particularly with the more pathogenic species such as Haemonchus contortus, Nematodirus battus, Teladorsagia circumcincta & Ostertagia ostertagi.